Sessions

 Our pre-school sessions

 Morning sessions: 3 - 5 years for children with their 4th birthday between 1st September and 31st August.
 Our opening times are 8.45am - 11.45am Monday to Friday.
-Children also have an option to stay for Lunch Club, which is bookable and payable in advance, from 11.45am - 12.15pm.

 All-day sessions: 3 - 5 years (6.5 hours).
 We offer a limited number of places for all-day sessions which are from 8.45am - 3.15pm.
-These are for children who are in their last year before starting infant school.
+These are for children who are in their last year before starting primary school.
 These places are popular and are initially offered to children who are already attending the pre-school (i.e. spent their first year in afternoon sessions).
 If any places remain unfilled, then they are offered to children on our waiting list.

 Afternoon sessions: 2 -3 years for children with their 3rd birthday between 1st September and 31st August.
 (3 hours) Our opening times are 12.15pm - 3.15pm Monday to Friday.